Day 08 @ Suncheon – Suncheon Drama Film Set

 The inner area of the set that has rows of 1960s houses on a steep incline.

-A small church at the top of the small hill.
-Like the movie theater, this isn’t just the shell of a church, but completely built inside, alongside pews and a working piano even.
+A small church at the top of the hill.
+Like the movie theater, this isn’t just the shell of a church, but is completely built inside, alongside pews and a working piano even.

-The piano was in pretty good shape and still reasonably in tune for public pianos, though the sustain pedal was not working.
+The piano was in pretty good shape and still reasonably in tune for a public piano, though the sustain pedal was not working.

 Still relatively free of crowds at 10:45AM, but we started seeing more groups of visitors arriving close to noon when we were leaving.